 That being said, here at THE MEDIC BLOG, we are a strong advocate for self-studying, whether you decide to opt for resources provided by prep companies or not.
 Success in the GAMSAT boils down to hard work and consistency.
 We have seen a correlation with students doing really well that hire tutors or enrol in courses, but I believe it is mostly due to the structure and sense of accountability they provide.
 In my opinion, if you are motivated and disciplined enough then there is probably little benefit in taking a course.

-In no particular order, here are the most recommended prep companies by subscribers that took the GAMSAT 2019 (from 236 survey participants):
+In no particular order, here are the most recommended prep companies by subscribers that took the GAMSAT 2019/2020 exams (from 256 survey participants):

 Price: Free – $397 (visit site)